 “Fancy place,” Ben commented.
 “Not my style, but to each his own.”

-Passing by the front entrance, Travis pulled around to the back of the house and headed for his unhitched equestrian trailer which sat near an outlying paddock.
-Once he’d successfully reversed the truck to line up with the trailer, he turned off the engine and grabbed his industrial-strength pigskin gloves.
+Passing by the front entrance, Travis pulled around to the back of the house and headed for his unhitched equestrian trailer sitting near an outlying paddock.
+Once he’d successfully reversed the truck to line up with the trailer, he headed out with his gloves.
 “Sit tight,” he instructed.
 “I’ll be right back.”
-He hopped out to hook the trailer onto the truck’s box hitch, leaving Ben to sit quietly and ponder the craggy mountaintops in the distance.
+He spent a few minutes hooking the trailer onto the truck’s box hitch, leaving Ben to sit quietly and ponder the craggy mountaintops in the distance.

 His stomach rumbled.
 Grabbing the wax paper bag full of doughnuts from the middle console, he peeked at the contents.
 Decided on a Bavarian jelly-filled option and took a large bite out of it, which resulted in sticky strawberry jam dripping down his chin.
 Cursing at the lack of napkins, he wiped it away and licked it from his hand and noticed a middle-aged, heavyset man dressed in starched blue jeans, fancy western shirt, and black cowboy hat coming across the yard.
 Ben plucked the Ray-Bans from the front of his sweater and slid them over his eyes.